radshag/PhoneGap-Geofencing/README.md

 ## USAGE SAMPLE CODE ##

 Feel free to take a look at a project I have made that uses the above plugin.
-You can find this project in my github repository [Phonegap-Geofencing](https://github.com/radshag/PhoneGap-Geofencing/tree/master/iOS/Sample).
+You can find this project in my github repository [Phonegap-Geofencing](https://github.com/radshag/DGGeofencing-Sample).

 ## QUESTIONS AND COMMENTS ##

 All questions and comments are welcome.
 Please do so on my [GitHub Page](https://github.com/radshag/PhoneGap-Geofencing/issues).

-The latest version of the DGGeofencing plugin can always be found [here](https://github.com/radshag/PhoneGap-Geofencing/tree/master/iOS/DGGeofencing).
+The latest version of the DGGeofencing plugin can always be found [here](https://github.com/radshag/PhoneGap-Geofencing/).

 If you would like to have me consult on a project you can always reach me at dov.goldberg@ogonium.com.

-## THANKS ##

-A big thank you to [@edewit](https://github.com/edewit) for authoring the Android DGGeofencing PhoneGap Plugin.

 ## LICENSE ##